mdkrieg/node-red-contrib-alphacate/README.md

 Based on npm package **alphacate**, link to GitHub for more information: https://github.com/codeplayr/alphacate.

+NOTE: The package.json calls for a fork of the above mentioned repository as there were a couple fixes that had to be made to the original code, https://github.com/mdkrieg/alphacate

 ## Features

 * Connects seamlessly with Alpaca's getBars function